 TRAFFIC SIGNALS AND SIGNS WITH MEANING IN INDIA

-Let us take you on the survey on traffic signs and symbols used on Indian roads and what is the purpose of Indian Traffic signs and their meaning.
-Traffic signs commonly connected with the basic driving rules of traffic in India.
+Let us take you on a survey on traffic signs and symbols used on Indian roads, and what the purpose of Indian Traffic signs is and their meaning.
+Traffic signs are commonly connected with the basic driving rules of traffic in India.

 What are the types of Traffic signs in India?

-There are 3 main types of Traffic signages in which they are separated in Mandatory signs, cautionary signs and informatory signs.
+There are 3 main types of Traffic signages in, which are separated in Mandatory signs, cautionary signs and informatory signs.

 Mandatory Signs